mfractor/mfractor.github.io/docs/feature-matrix.md

 All features are available in MFractor for Visual Studio for Mac.
 The third column shows the features available to the Windows version.

+MFractor currently provides 222 features.
+We have currently documented 32% of the product features.

 ## Asset Management

 ### Image Management